FailAcademy/learning/html-css-essentials/adp-vancouver/_lessons/week-07/01-intro-to-tdd.md

 ---

-## Lab Activity: Character Count String
+## Lab Activity: String Compression

 Write a function that takes a string and returns a new string that numerically indicates any repeated characters.